ac-tuwien/pymhlib/README.md

 ### Installation

-Major versions of `mhlib` can be installed from `PyPI` via
+Major versions of `pymhlib` can be installed from `PyPI` via

-    python3 -m pip install -U mhlib
+    python3 -m pip install -U pymhlib

 and development versions are available at https://github.com/ac-tuwien/pymhlib.